holecekp/FuzzyMath/README.md

 The library is written in C# and targets .NET Standard 2.0, making it compatible with both modern .NET versions and older .NET Framework applications.

 The library is available as a [NuGet package Holecek.FuzzyMath](https://www.nuget.org/packages/Holecek.FuzzyMath).
-It is currently a pre-release version.

 # Usage
 ## Create a fuzzy number